Family Friendly Things to do in Duluth MN

 Keep driving north and let the adventure continue.
 There are some great things to do.
 Check out my post 28+ Stops on the North Shore’s Highway 61 – Minnesota’s Road Trip

-There are more family-friendly things to do in Duluth MN than just this
+There are more family-friendly things to do in Duluth MN than just this.

 Duluth is the gateway to Minnesota’s North Shore.
 There are so many more things to do along there if you want to keep driving, like Grand Marais, Gooseberry Falls State Park, Split Rock Lighthouse, and Grand Portage.
 If you like the area, I highly recommend taking a North Shore Scenic Drive.

-I like many others often will drive right through it on to other adventures, but it really deserves its own weekend.
+I like many others will often drive right through it on to other adventures, but it really deserves its own weekend.
 Make sure to get up there during the summer.
 Or Winter!

 Similar Posts